 INT 103A Introduces the basics of hand drafting and construction drawing standards.

-1 credit INT 103B Introduces AUTOCAD computer drafting software.
-2 credits
+1 credit 2 credits

-INT 110 Spaces.
-Proxemics and Planning
+INT 110 Spaces, Proxemics and Planning

 Explores general spatial concepts from proxemics and territoriality to spatial organizational strategies.
 Spatial relationships by function and building type will be discussed.
 Space planning typicals based on anthropometric standards, ADA guidelines and recommended clearances by application will be incorporated into projects.
 Fee.
 INT 110A Introduces the fundamentals of planning three-dimensional spaces.
 Spatial theories and strategies will be covered.